tommynueve/personal-website/README.md

 ## Live Demo

-The website is deployed and hosted in Vercel.
+The website is deployed and hosted in Vercel:

 [https://personal-website-fhyk64s07-tommynueve.vercel.app/](https://personal-website-fhyk64s07-tommynueve.vercel.app/)

 _This is still a work in progress!
 Expect some unfinished functionality and placeholder text while I complete it!_

+### Remaining work

+- Making it SEO Friendly by completing the Heads.
+- Finishing the Projects section.
+- Adding another call to action to check my resume at the bottom of the home page.
+- Simplify text.
+- Creating a logo (maybe).